codeflavor/k8s-tumbleweed/README.md

-# k8s-tumbleweed
+### Kubernetes on Tumbleweed

-Deploy a fully working kubernetes cluster on openSUSE Tumbleweed
+Deploy a fully working kubernetes (v1.7) cluster on openSUSE Tumbleweed with Ansible.